 With the support of a large number of volunteers, the RHSV provides a full program of activities such as lectures, seminars, excursions and exhibitions for the benefit of members and the general public.

-Regular events each year include Melbourne Day, History Week, the New Historians Evening, the Royal Society joint Lecture and the Victorian Community History Awards.
-We organise a biannual conference and have a key note speaker delivering the Augustus Woskel lecture.
+Regular events each year include Melbourne Day, History Month, the New Historians Evening, participating in Women’s History Month and Rare Book Week, a secondhand history Book Fair and the Victorian Community History Awards.
+We organise a biannual conference and have key note speakers delivering the Augustus Woskel lecture, Weston Bate Oration, Hugh Anderson Lecture and the AGL Shaw lecture (in partnership with the C J La Trobe Society) .

 Today, the Society has over 1000 individual members, as well as functioning as the umbrella organisation for more than 300 local and specialist historical societies throughout Victoria.
 RHSV membership is open to those who have an interest in history and who wish to join.